pallavi-shankar/pallavi-shankar/README.md

 ---

 <h3 align="left">🏆 Recent Achievements:</h3>
-- Successfully built and deployed **full-stack MERN projects** for freelance and personal work.
+- Successfully built and deployed full-stack MERN projects for freelance and personal work.
-- Worked on multiple projects using **various technologies**, gaining hands-on experience across the stack.
+- Worked on multiple projects using various technologies, gaining hands-on experience across the stack.
-- Developed **Portfolio v2** to showcase projects, skills, and freelance work.
+- Developed Portfolio v2 to showcase projects, skills, and freelance work.
-- Flexible in adapting to **new technologies and tools** as required for different projects.
+- Flexible in adapting to new technologies and tools as required for different projects.
-- Strong experience in **JavaScript, MERN, and full-stack development**.
+- Strong experience in JavaScript, MERN, and full-stack development.